Help grow the archive! drop a knowledge bomb here.

 Caldwell was always a superstar, being a talented and mind-blowing climber from a young age.
 His big wall achievements as well as his sport climbing ascents put him on the map of the climbing world, and his unbelievable vision and project on the “Dawn Wall” in Yosemite made him one of the biggest climbers of all time.
 The mainstream audience got familiar with Caldwell after publishing his bio-book, “The Push”, and later on the film, “The Dawn Wall”.

 Well, it’s quite obvious, the free climbing ascent of the “Dawn Wall”.
-But it’s not only the actual climbing, it’s actually much more.
-It’s the vision, the aspiration, the belief, and yes – the send.
-This is definitely one of the climbs that have changed the world.
+But it’s more than just that.
+It’s the vision, the aspiration, the belief, and the multiple years of trying that make this his biggest achievement.
+The Dawn Wall is one of those climbs that changed the world.

-He also broke the Nose speed record with Alex Honnold.
+He also broke the Nose speed record with Alex Honnold, no biggy.

 Hayes Margo Climbing Papichulo